bartosjiri/fivem-launcher/README.md

 ### Initial setup
 Before your first update release, you will need to setup your environment.
-1. Make sure you have sufficient permissions to the dedicated repository.
+1. Configure the release repository in the `package.json` file (section `build->publish`) and make sure you have sufficient permissions to it.
 2. Generate a new [personal access token](https://github.com/settings/tokens) for your GitHub account with `repo` scopes.
 3. Set the token as `GH_TOKEN` environment variable in the project folder: